leaysgur/slides/docs/vuefes_jp-2025/index.md

 - [30 Minutes to Understand All of `RegExp` Syntax](https://leaysgur.github.io/slides/jsconf_jp-2024/)(en)
   - My talk slide at JSConf JP 2024
 - Supporting not just `/a'b"c/` but also `new RegExp("a'b\"c")` in non-JS is hard
+  - In JS, escapes are automatically resolved: `"\"".length === 1`
   - Must consider escapes when reporting positions in source
-  - In JS, escapes are automatically resolved: `"\"".length === 1`
+    - And also surrogate pairs

 ---